NikolaGavric94/laravel-square/README.md

 ## Contributing
 Everyone is welcome to contribute to this repository, simply open up an issue and label the request, whether it is an issue, bug or a feature.
-For any other enquiries send an email to nikola.gavric94@gmail.com
+For any other inquiries send an email to nikola.gavric94@gmail.com

 ### Contributors
 | Name                                               | Changes                                                                                                                       | Date       |